denis-stepanov/advent/README.md

 Because of the above, the need for extra listening thread looks evident now.
 There are indeed periods of time where all four threads are active.

 Another observation here is that in spite of good coverage of jingle interval, Dejavu recognition result is not as good as expected.
-This would need further study (see issue [#26](https://github.com/denis-stepanov/advent/issues/26)).
+This has been studied (see issue [#26](https://github.com/denis-stepanov/advent/issues/26)) and multi-threading was found to be not at fault.
+Maybe fine-tuning of Dejavu could help.

 ## Supported Environment